benjamindoron/configs/README.md

 - stubby.service is set to the Fedora defaults, but runs after the network could be available.
 It should be placed in /usr/lib/systemd/system/
 - stubby.yml contains a configuration for the stubby DoT resolver.
 It should be placed in /etc/stubby/
 - sysctl.conf contains a small set of tweaks designed to improve security.
 It should be placed in /etc/
+- vncserver@:1.service is a systemd unit file for TigerVNC.
+It should be placed in /usr/lib/systemd/system/

 ### NetworkManager commands